sondregronas/actualbudget-utils-nor/README.md

 ## Usage

-Simply run the script periodically to update the values in your Actual budget.
-There's no reason to run it more than once per week or even per month, as the values are not likely to change that often.
+Some environment variables are required to run the script, see the `.env.example` file for more details.

-Environment variables are used to specify the license plates and hjemla URLs to use.
-See the `.env.example` file for details.
+Run `python main.py --help` to see the available options.
+Docker image coming soon.

 ## Modules